cioudfox/ECS-189-Project/ProjectDocument.md

 Created UI elements for the fixed camera display, time display, player health bar, player experience bar, game over popup, winning popup, score UI, boss health bar, and upgrade system UI.
 Offered players important information, including health and experience status, and provided visual feedback during gameplay.
 Conveyed game outcomes through the game over popup and winning popup screens.
 Tracked and displayed the player's score through the score UI.
 Enabled monitoring of the boss's health through the boss health bar, adding strategic elements to gameplay.

+We added the **spatial elements of object text labels** that appear near items and consumables when the user's cursor hovers over them.
+The text displays the item or consumable's name and purpose, so the user can clarify on their own accord what the objects in this game are used for, without the descriptions obstructing the game.

 **WRITE STUFF HERE STEVEN**